 If you are facing a child custody battle, this is the book to read.
 This guide outlines the process of how the court decides custody and what you can expect at each stage in the litigation process.
 Written by a custody lawyer, this book highlights how you can present your case so you stand the best chance of retaining custody.
 It goes over how to choose the best attorney for your case and work with the other professionals in a custody trial, how abuse and issues of alienation can factor into the custody decision, and more.

-If you have been through a high-conflict divorce, this book can help you navigate the difficult co-parenting issues that you will face afterwards.
+If you are looking for inspiration on how to raise well-adjusted kids, this book can help you navigate the difficult co-parenting issues that you will face afterwards after divorce.
 Learn how to get past the hostility and constant bickering with your ex so that you can truly focus on what's best for your children.
-You'll learn new strategies for communicating with your ex, how to handle transition and discipline difficulties, dealing with step-parents, as well as how to manage the special occasions in your children's lives.
+As you move from parenting together to parenting apart, you'll learn new strategies for communicating with your ex.
+The book also provides excellent tips on how to handle transitions and discipline difficulties, how much and what you should tell your children about the divorce, dealing with holidays and special event, as well best-practices for communication.